Day Trading In South Africa 2023

 How Day Trading In South Africa Works

 Day trading is the process of buying and selling securities within a single trading day.
 Positions are held from a few seconds up to several hours, with orders closed by the end of the trading session.
-The aim is to capitalise on small price fluctuations with some investors taking hundreds of positions each day to build returns.
+The aim is to capitalise on small price fluctuations with some investors taking hundreds of positions each day.

 Day trading in South Africa is popular with aspiring investors and seasoned traders.
 The excitement and the opportunity to learn about emerging financial markets is a draw for many.
 South African day traders can speculate on local stocks and forex pairs or they can buy and sell securities in international markets, including on US indices and cryptocurrencies like Bitcoin.